mayrascript/ionic2-google-maps-markers/README.md

-# ionic2-google-maps-native
+# ionic2-google-maps-markers
-Google maps native in Ionic 2
+Google maps native in Ionic 2 with custom marker

 ### 1. Install the the latest version of the Ionic CLI: